acrenwelge/react-app/features.md

 - select app theme
 - green text for completed todos; red for overdue
+- change text color when complete instead of strike-through
+- navbar should be full width, content should be narrower
 - lighten the background when color coding by priority
 - pagination (user can set items per page)
 - skeleton loading
 - drag and drop todos
-- inline editing
+- datepicker disappears when clicking outside on detail view
-- card view / list view / calendar view toggle
+- card view / list view / detail view / calendar view toggle
+- keyboard shortcut for navigating detail view

 ## Tic Tac Toe Game